Indicative Rates

 Are there fees for remortgaging?

-There may be an early repayment charge on your current mortgage, plus valuation fees and legal fees.
+There may be an early repayment charge on your current mortgage, plus valuation and legal fees.
 Many remortgage deals include free valuation and free legal work.
-We'll calculate whether switching makes financial sense.
+A broker fee also applies — we'll provide a full breakdown upfront and calculate whether switching makes genuine financial sense for your situation.

 Can I remortgage with bad credit?